Kal Naay, Alder House

 WILL THE BUILDING BE WHEELCHAIR ACCESSIBLE?

-Yes, there will be two fully accessible, no-barrier units.
+Yes, there are two fully accessible, no-barrier units.

 HOW LONG CAN I LIVE THERE FOR?